Missouri Constitutional Convention of 1861–1863: First session

-The convention met on 28 February 1861, in Jefferson City, the state capital.
+The State Convention of 1861, sometimes called the Gamble Convention, met on February 28, 1861, in the state's capital Jefferson City.
 82 of the 99 delegates had been born in slave states, including 53 from Virginia and Kentucky.

-On 1 March, the convention chose as chairman former governor Sterling Price, a conditional unionist.
+On March 1st, the convention chose as chairman former governor Sterling Price, a conditional unionist.

-The convention then adjourned, and reassembled on 4 March in Mercantile Library in St. Louis.
+The convention then adjourned, and reassembled on March 4th in Mercantile Library in St. Louis.
 On March 19 the convention voted 89–1 against secession.
 The convention resolved:

 That at present there is no adequate cause to impel Missouri to dissolve her connection with the Federal Union, but on the contrary she will labor for such an adjustment of existing troubles as will secure the peace, as well as the rights and equality of all the States.

 The convention established a Federal relations committee, with unconditional unionist Hamilton Rowan Gamble as chairman.
 The committee declared that while most Missourians might sympathize with the South, secession from the Union was too dangerous.

 The position of Missouri in relation to the adjacent States which would continue in the Union, would necessarily expose her, if she became a member of a new confederacy, to utter destruction whenever any rupture might take place between the different republics.
 In a military aspect, secession and connection with a Southern confederacy is annihilation for Missouri.
 The true position for her to assume is that of a State whose interests are bound up in the maintenance of the Union, and whose kind feelings and strong sympathies are with the people of the Southern States with whom they are connected by ties of friendship and blood.